 - Corporate directors specifically appointed to conceal the true owners

 - Holder of anonymous shares, including bearer shares

 The process of customer due diligence is typically performed during the onboarding.
-However, as per regulations, CDD should be a regular and ongoing procedure.
+However, as per regulations, CDD checks should be a regular and ongoing procedure.
 This is important because customer data can change at any point throughout the relationship.